What to NEVER Expect on the Job Site

 Based on years of study in concrete moisture, the award-winning Rapid RH® line of products is designed to provide the internal moisture information so critical to flooring and building job success.

-Unique in its design, Rapid RH® Smart Sensors™ work with the Easy Reader™ provide instant, up-to-date RH test results that don’t require constant re-equilibration and meet all ASTM F2170 requirements for concrete testing.
+Unique in its design, Rapid RH® Smart Sensors™ work with the Easy Reader™ to provide instant, up-to-date RH test results that don’t require constant re-equilibration and meet all ASTM F2170 requirements for concrete testing.

 Combined with the Rapid RH® DataMaster™, job-site testing is easily recorded and documented for every stage of every project.
 The Rapid RH® line of products provides dependable, accurate, advanced technology that lets you protect your work, your schedule, and your reputation.